cosmos72/hyperluminal-mem-js/README.md

   for maximum speed.
 - safety: it can be used on untrusted and possibly malicious data, as for example serialized packets or files received from the internet.
-- portability: the serialization format is portable.
+- portability: the serialization format is very portable.
   This Javascript implementation always uses 32-bit data format with native endianity.
   The Common Lisp equivalent also supports 64-bit format